Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: DM heat exchange rate

-In Leo T, the heat exchange by collisional DM-gas interactions is similar to a system of two fluids with different temperatures in thermal contact without any relative bulk velocity between them.
-As noted above, for DM mass above (below) the proton mass, the DM heats (cools) the \HI gas.
+In Leo~T, the heat exchange due to collisional DM-gas interactions is similar to a system of two fluids with different temperatures in thermal contact without any relative bulk velocity between them.
+As noted earlier, for DM mass above (below) the proton mass, the DM heats (cools) the \HI gas.
 In the case of MW clouds, in addition to the temperature difference, there is a high relative bulk velocity ($220$ km/s) between the gas and DM which leads to frictional heating of the two fluids.
-See the SM \cite{supp} for detailed formalism of heat exchange in Leo T and gas clouds.
+Let us now briefly discuss the heating mechanisms for specific DM models.